 The Advocacy Committee collaborates with various external organizations to work to establish and implement an advocacy agenda that will advance pediatric hematology/oncology and the well-being of children and adolescents with cancer and blood disorders.

 Annual Meeting Committee

-The Annual Meeting Committee develops the annual meeting content and related activities, including selecting symposia programming and faculty, managing conflicts of interest that may arise, reviewing and selecting workshops and abstracts for presentation, and developing joint programming with related organizations.
+The Annual Meeting Committee develops the annual meeting content and related activities, including selecting symposia programming and faculty, reviewing and selecting workshops and abstracts for presentation, and developing joint programming with related organizations.

 The Education Committee provides strategic oversight for the administration and instructional design of all ASPHO educational initiatives, including the ongoing assessment of knowledge gaps and clinically relevant discoveries.

 The Communications Committee works to enhance communication with ASPHO members and customers, as well as promote both the interests of the Society and the science and practice of pediatric hematology/oncology.

 The Early Career Council engages early career members to serve in an advisory capacity to the board and committees from the perspective of our early career membership.

 The Membership Committee guides membership development strategy and advises the organization in areas of member promotion, development, and retention.